 Some tips for promoting healthy development, optimal health for learning, and lifelong wellbeing:

 Nutrition - Eat a healthy diet as a family.
-Avoiding processed foods, added sugar, and unnecessary chemicals.
+Avoid processed foods, added sugar, and unnecessary chemicals.
 Eat mostly vegetables, fruits, and unprocessed whole grains.
 Eating at least one meal as a family is a strong predictor of a healthy future.
 Cooking together is a great activity, too.
-Healthy fats are good for you, and for brain and nervous system development (fish oil and Omega 3's, olive oil, coconut oil and medium chain fatty acids).
+Healthy fats (fish oil, Omega 3's, olive oil, coconut oil, and medium chain fatty acids) are good for you, and for brain and nervous system development.
 Breakfast truly is the most important meal of the day.
 Always eat something in the morning, and have your children eat before school.

 Exercise - Everyone performs better, feels happier, and is healthier, when exercise is part of their daily routine.
 Children should get at least 1 hour of physical activity daily.
 Exercise is linked to increased attention, calmer behavior, happier mood, higher test scores, increased comprehension, and better overall health.
 Promote daily exercise in any way possible, for everyone in your family.

 Resiliency - If you want your children to grow up to be calm, competent, and confident, promote resilient behavior in them now.
 Fostering the ability of your children to problem solve, and navigate through disappointment and setbacks, will help them grow into adults able to shape their world and weather the rough times.
 Learning to "see the glass as half full", will help your children learn to see failure as an opportunity for growth.
+Mindfulness exercises, meditation, and yoga all promote calmness and resiliency.
 See the links provided for more information on resiliency.

 Avoid Illness - Follow basic safety rules, such as wearing helmets and seat belts, and avoiding danger.
 Promote hand washing, and covering sneezes or coughs (into an elbow or tissue, wash hands afterward).
 Proper hand washing consists of water, soap, friction on all surfaces for at least 20 seconds, rinse, and dry.
 To help promote 20 second scrubs, encourage your children to wash for as long as it takes to sing Happy Birthday two times through.
 Teach your children to avoid touching their faces as much as possible, since germs mostly enter and leave the body through the eyes, nose and mouth.
-Wash hands, or use hand sanitizer, before and after touching your face.
+Wash hands, or use hand sanitizer, before and after touching your face, before and after eating, when visibly dirty, after touching frequently handled objects, and after using the bathroom.
 Avoid "antibacterial" soaps and hand sanitizers to help reduce microbial resistance.